singhyuvraj8419-hp/python-capstone-assignment-5/README.md

-# Campus Energy Dashboard – Yash Verma
+# Campus Energy Dashboard – Yuvrah singh

 This is my capstone project for the course **Programming for Problem Solving using Python**.